CyberSecureAI/TryHackMe-Hacktivites/Learning Paths/README.md

-# 🚀 Cybersecurity Learning Path README
+# 🚀 Cybersecurity Learning Path

 Welcome to the Cybersecurity Learning Path! 🛡️ This guide is designed to introduce newcomers to the cybersecurity space and provide a structured path to gain skills fit for various cybersecurity positions.